-The Office of the Government of the Czech Republic The Constitutional Court The Supreme Court The Supreme Administrative Court The Supreme Audit Office The Supreme Audit Office The Office of the Ombudsman The Czech Science Foundation The State Labour Inspectorate The Czech Telecommunications Office These central government authorities subsequently drew up a list of buildings (despite this not being required where an alternative approach is taken to the implementation of the article) which will be the object of the implementation of the article, and this list has been published on the website of the Ministry of Industry and Trade at www.mpo.cz.
-The list of buildings will also be notified to the government within the next few days.
+The central government authorities subsequently drew up a list of buildings (even though this is not required where alternative means of complying with the article are used) which will be the subject of compliance with the article.
+This list has been published on the website of the Ministry of Industry and Trade (www.mpo.cz) and will also be communicated to the government in the near future.

-The total floor area of all heated and/or cooled buildings owned and occupied by central government with a useful floor area of over 500 m2 that did not meet national minimum energy performance requirements on 1 January 2014 was provisionally 983 482 m2.
+The total floor area of all heated and/or cooled buildings owned and used by central government authorities with a useful floor area over 500 m that did not meet the minimum national energy performance requirements on 1 January 2014 is provisionally estimated at 983 482 m.

-At present the Czech authorities are further analysing this figure and preparing material which describes in detail the individual measures which central government authorities will implement in order to save energy.
-This material should be approved by the government by 30 June 2014, and will include a more precise calculation for 2014.
+The Czech Republic is currently analysing this figure in greater depth and is preparing material which describes in detail the various measures that the central government authorities will implement in order to make energy savings.
+This material should be approved by the government by 30 June 2014.
+It will also include a more accurate calculation for 2014.